TRANS:cribing

 There may be instances where a patient is diagnosed with a hormone receptor positive cancer and thus any additional levels of circulating hormones have the potential to drive tumour growth.
 This is most commonly indicated in breast cancers, but can also include others such as ovarian cancer.
 In these instances, GAHT is typically paused whilst the tumour is tested, but this can result in opposition from the transgender patient if the reasoning and risk is not explained clearly to them.
 UCATS can help support healthcare providers and their patients in these instances.

-Mike’s breast cancer was identified during his top surgery (bilateral mastectomy with masculine chest reconstruction).
+Case Study – Mike, trans man in his 50s Mike’s breast cancer was identified during his top surgery (bilateral mastectomy with masculine chest reconstruction).
 While he had been on testosterone for four years by the time he was diagnosed with breast cancer, he was taken off his gender affirming hormone therapy until he had his treatment pathway organised.
-Delays due to the lack of established pathways for patients like Mike, compounded by the pandemic, resulted in him being off of GAHT for seven months.
+Delays due to the lack of established pathways for patients like Mike, compounded by the pandemic, resulted in him being off of GAHT for seven months. |

 Fertility